redbadger/awesome-badger/chriswhealy/sha256/host-environment/README.md

 ## Populate Shared Memory

-Now that the WebAssembly module has been instantiated with a minimal memory allocation (2, 64Kb pages), we need to read the target file and copy that data into shared memory.
+The WebAssembly module has been instantiated with a default memory allocation of 2, 64Kb pages.

-The immediate question though is is to determine whether or not the initial two pages of shared memory will be big enough to contain the file.
+The first memory page holds various values such as the prime number constants, the 512-byte memory digest, and various pointers.
+The second memory page holds the file data.

+However, before writing the file into that second memory page, we must check to see if the file will fit.
+If it does not, we must first grow the memory allocation.

 The coding shown below has been stripped back to show only the functional minimum.
 Hence, non-essential arguments have been replaced with underscores `_`.